-Affirmative Defenses to an Indecency with a Child Charge
+Collateral Consequences of an Indecency with a Child

-Your life could be affected in other ways if you are found guilty of indecency with a child charge.
+Your life could also be affected in various other ways if you are found guilty of indecency with a child charge.
 In addition to the criminal and family law penalties you’ll endure, there are:

 - Immigration or citizenship issues